jprknight/blog/_pages/LabWork.md

 ### AdGuard (n.n.n.108, n.n.n.109, VIP on n.n.n.110)

 Ad blocker, provide local DNS resolution / redirection to Nginx for SSL certificates.
+All "local" (those in my domain name) DNS records point to Nginx to pick up the SSL certificate when accessed via a browser.

 KeepAlived creating a VIP for DNS, setup for round robin.